mdn/content/files/en-us/mozilla/add-ons/webextensions/api/events/event/addlistener/index.md

 - `listener`

-  - : Function to be called when the event occurs.
+  - : Function called when the event occurs.
 The parameters of this function depend on the type of event.

 ## Browser compatibility